 Vladimir Putin recently endorsed artificial intelligence as the key to world domination, and hence it’s his new BFF.
 Elon Musk just admitted that SpaceX was really an escape pod to other planets for when AI goes full-Terminator.
-But in the meantime, AI may significantly reduce credit card fraud, before it figures out how to enslave humanity.
+But in the meantime, AI may significantly reduce, if not completely terminate, credit card fraud, before it figures out how to enslave humanity.

 Automated fraud detection is loaded with drawbacks currently, particularly the high ratio of false positives they generate.
 The challenge lies in instantaneously parsing the near-infinite data points required to approve or decline each transaction.
 It’s an inherent problem with big data: you can have all the information in the world, but what to do with it all?
 MasterCard and Visa are currently in a bit of an arms race looking at ways AI can change this to make machine learning leverage big data more reliably.